Ceiling Fan

 Here's how much power common cooling options actually draw:

-A modern DC fan draws roughly 40× less electricity than the bedroom aircon it would replace — which is why so many homeowners ask us about a ceiling fan installation when they see their summer SP bill.
+In the illustrative 20W-versus-800W case below, the fan input is40× lower while both are running.
+That is an example, not a universal appliance ratio — which is why many homeowners ask us about a ceiling fan installation when they review their SP bill.
 That ratio doesn't even include the compressor cycling — aircons draw closer to their peak only when actively cooling, but they cycle on/off all night.

 What it costs you, per night

-Numbers in real homes vary — newer inverter aircons cycle down once the room is cool, so actual usage can be 30–40% lower than the peak draw, though a unit that isn't cooling properly will run closer to peak all night.
+Numbers in real homes vary — newer inverter aircons cycle down once the room is cool, so actual use may be below a constant-input estimate.
+The reduction is not a fixed percentage, and a unit that isn't cooling properly will run closer to peak all night.
 Older non-inverter units run closer to peak too.

 Why fans alone aren't always enough